jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 grub-pc-bin, grub-efi-ia32-bin, grub-efi-amd64-bin, parted
 ```

-Can install the packages with this command:
+If you have a Debian based system you can install the packages with this command:

 ```
 sudo apt install grub-pc-bin grub-efi-ia32-bin grub-efi-amd64-bin parted